X2Engine/X2CRM/README.md

-# X2EngineCRM 2.0 Changelog #
+# X2EngineCRM 2.1 Changelog #
-- New and greatly improved UI
-- New features in X2Touch Mobile
-- Renamed Sales to Opportunities
-- Improved relationships between Contacts, Accounts, and Opportunities
-- Added date and user filtering to Workflow view
-- Reworked the back-end of access permissions to fit with Yii roles
-- Added attachments to Marketing campaigns
+10/12/2012
+* Overhauled real-time notification and chat
+	* Much lower server load, especially with multiple tabs
+* Improved URL handling (more efficient)
+* Improved changelog storage
+* Big improvements to the installer
+	* Real-time installation status updates
+	* No more timeout errors
+* Numerous bug fixes
+* Improvements to Relationships for contacts, accounts and opportunities
+* Fix for all bugs related to browsers caching old javascript files
+* Additional feature in Customization Framework: you can now override controller files by adding "My" to the class and putting the file in /custom, for example to override actionIndex in ContactsController you can create a class MyContactsController extending ContactsController and only define actionIndex.
+  This class will automatically be used in place of the original file, and you don't have to override the entire class.

+Note: Any existing changelog data will be preserved, but not visible in the changelog table.
+In the next update we will include code to convert this data to the new format.

 # Introduction #
-Welcome to  X2EngineCRM v2.0!
+Welcome to  X2EngineCRM v2.1!
 X2EngineCRM is a next-generation,  open source social sales application for small and medium sized businesses.
 X2EngineCRM was designed to streamline  contact and sales actions into  one  compact blog-style user interface.
 Add to this  contact  and  colleague  social feeds  and  sales